All You Need to Know about Flatbed Knitting Machine!!

 Simple V-bed Flat Knitting Machine

-Many modern electronic flat machines have movable knock-over and holding-down elements, which assists in the knitting of shaped and single-bed structures.
+Modern electronic flat knitting machines now offer movable knock-over and holding-down knitting elements.
+It helps to knit shaped and single-bed structures.

-The butt of the needle that it supports is then aligned with the knitting cam track on the under-surface of traversing cam carriage.
+Then the needle butt it assists is aligned with knitting cam track.
+It occurs on the under-surface of traversing cam carriage.
 The security spring of any needle isn’t placed in the groove if the needle is not supposed to be in action.
-It results in the needle to be nearer to the lower edge of the needle bed and its butt misses the traversing cam-carriage.
+It results in the needle to be nearer to the lower edge of the needle bed and the butt of this needle misses the traversing cam carriage.

-It can be adjusted according to the requirement whether the yarn carriers are picked up or left behind by the carriage, as required, by means of driving bolts or pistons that are attached to it assist in this activity.
+It can be adjusted according to the requirement whether the yarn carriers are picked up or left behind the carriage.
+The driving bolts or pistons that are attached to it assist in this activity.
 These things are controlled either manually or automatically from, the carriage bow.

 The base of the bolt rises and lifted out to contact with a stop plate.
-It is then disconnected from the groove of the carrier block so that the carriage continues its traverse without that carrier.
+It is then disconnected from the groove of the carrier block to continue the traverse of the carriage without that carrier.
 Two levers are usually provided, one at each end of the needle bed.

-One is for racking the back needle bed, to change the gating of the needle beds for changes of rib set-out or rib loop transfer.
-The other is to open the gap between the needle beds for easier access to the knitted fabric hanging from the needles.
+One lever helps in racking the back needle bed so that it can change the needle bed gating for rib set-out or rib loop transfer.
+The other assists in opening gap between the needle bed to permit the easy access of knitted fabric that is hanging from the needles.

 Cam System of V-bed Flat Knitting Machine

-To produce a miss stitch, both the raising cam and the cardigan cam are out of action.
-A pair of raising cams that are diagonally opposite each other in each bed (RL and RR) are out of action to produce a tubular plain knitting course.
+For a miss stitch, we need to keep both the raising cam and the cardigan cam out of action.
+A pair of raising cams which remains diagonally opposite to each other in each bed (RL and RR) kept out of action to produce a tubular plain knitting course.

-One course of rib in one traverse whereas a double system machine will knit two courses of rib per traverse is possible to knit with a double system machine.
+One course of rib is knitted in a single system machine in one traverse but two courses of rib per traverse is possible to knit with a double system machine.
 Sometimes a set of cams in one bed is referred to as a lock.